dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 ### Clear cache db

-Remove the local cache of the Aragon Package Manager (APM) entries, package manifests, package avatars.
-Also removes the user action logs shown in the Activity tab.
+Removes the local cache of Aragon Package Manager (APM) entries, package manifests, and package avatars.
+Also removes the user action logs shown in the Activity tab. **DO NOT USE unless instructed to by support staff**

 <p align="center">
     <img src="../../../../img/system_view_advanced_5.png"/>